 Do note you’ll need specific batteries depending on generation of TST 507 TPMS.

 Also, depending on which generation of TST 507 tire pressure monitoring system you have, there’s also replacement O ring kits and applicable tools.

 The TST 507 kit also came with an owners manual with simple installation and programming instructions.

 Installation of the TST 507 Tire Pressure Monitoring System

 STOP BEFORE PROCEEDING: Before starting the installation, consult with your particular tire manufacturer for tire pressure recommendations.

 In the manual, there are a few installation methods.
-However, we chose to go with the best advised installation method by mounting the sensors and then programming them to the color monitor.
+We chose to go with the best advised installation method by programming the sensors to the monitor and then installing them onto the valve stems.

-To start, you can mount the sensors onto rubber valve stems so you won’t need expensive steel valve stems.
-You can program the sensors to monitor tire pressures from 0 to 218 pounds of pressure.
-Also, you can program it for high and low pressure alarms depending on the type and size of your RV’s tires.
+Also, you can mount the sensors onto rubber valve stems so you won’t need expensive steel valve stems.
+Also, you can program the sensors for high and low pressure alarms depending on the type and size of your RV’s tires.

 Mounting the sensors is as easy as unscrewing your old tire valve stem caps.
-Then, replacing them with the new anti-theft tire pressure and temperature sensors.
+Then, replacing them with the new anti-theft device and temperature sensors.